ARMmbed/mbed-os-5-docs/docs/tools/fastmodels/fastmodels.md

 The following examples use [`mbed-os-example-blinky`](https://github.com/ARMmbed/mbed-os-example-blinky).

 To run Mbed OS examples with Fast Models, you need to install the Fast Models product and set up the license.
+The [Arm DS-5 Development Studio](https://developer.arm.com/products/software-development-tools/ds-5-development-studio) also provides Fast Models targets.
+To load a compiled Mbed OS image onto a Fast Models platform, such as the FVP_MPS2_Cortex-M0, you need to add your installation's `bin` folder to your system `PATH`.
+For example: `C:\Program Files\DS-5 v5.29.1\bin`.

 #### Import the example with Arm Mbed CLI